Dynamic laser ablation loading of a linear Paul trap: Results and discussion

 The ablated ions have a large velocity distribution \cite{34}, the turn-on time of the entrance end cap is required to match the time that ions arrive at the trap center.
-To investigate the influence of turn-on time on the efficiency of ions loading, the turn-on time is varied from 9 $\upmu$s to 27 $\upmu$s as shown in Fig. 2(b).
+To investigate the influence of turn-on time on the efficiency of ion loading, the turn-on time is varied from 9 $\upmu$s to 27 $\upmu$s as shown in Fig. 2(b).
 When the turn-on time of the entrance end cap is below 9 $\upmu$s or above 27 $\upmu$s, no fluorescence of trapped ions can be detected.
-When the turn-on time is chosen to be 16 $\upmu$s, the maximum number of ions are loaded.
+When the turn-on time is chosen to be 16 $\upmu$s, the maximum number of ions is loaded.
 It confirms that the most probable velocity distribution of ions that can be loaded is at the turn-on time of 16 $\upmu$s.
 The ablated ions follow the shifted Maxwell-Boltzmann-Coulomb distribution \cite{34}, and a 3D Monte Carlo simulation of the dynamic loading is performed.
-As a result, when the center-of-mass and Coulomb velocities are set to be 0.91 mm/$\upmu$s and 0.49 mm/$\upmu$s, respectively, the initial velocity distribution of ablated ions is obtained as shown in Fig. 3(a).
-The simulated ion number loaded with different turn-on times shown in Fig. 3(b) is in line with the experimental results shown in Fig. 2(b).
+As a result, the velocity distribution of ablated ions is obtained when the center-of-mass and Coulomb velocities are set to be 0.91 mm/$\upmu$s and 0.49 mm/$\upmu$s, respectively.
+The simulated ion number loaded with different turn-on times is in line with the experimental results shown in Fig. 2(b).
 It means that the kinetic energy of loaded ions can be selected by manipulating the turn-on time of the entrance end cap by our dynamic loading method.